XRPLF/xrpl-dev-portal/content/tutorials/quickstart/transfer-nftokens.md

 ```

-Connect to the XRPL and get the wallet accounts.
+Connect to the ledger and get the wallet accounts.

 ```